-Aspects for consideration in the strategy include:
+Aspects for consideration in the National Government strategy include:

-- Enabling agricultural development for food security as well as job security through groundwater's untapped role in smallholder irrigation; - Systematic planning and implementation for groundwater's role in drought emergencies; and - Fully visualizing and developing the role of women in local groundwater resource development and management.
+- Enabling agricultural development for food security as well as job security through groundwater's untapped role in smallholder irrigation; - Systematic planning and implementation for groundwater to play its critical role in drought emergencies; and - Fully visualizing and developing the role of women in local groundwater resource development and management. - Shale gas development and groundwater resource protections.